marcoand75/cpr-vcodex-steroids/README.md

 ---

-CPR-vCodex is **not affiliated with Xteink or any manufacturer of the X4 hardware**.
+CPR-vCodex Steroids is **not affiliated with Xteink or any manufacturer of the X4 hardware**.